ourlifeloop/marketing/src/cms/training-faqs/how-do-i-delete-a-resident.md

 ---
-question: 'How do I delete a resident? '
+question: "How do I delete a resident? "
 answer: >-
-  -On the left-hand side within the blue panel, click on the “residents” button.

-  -Locate the resident you need to deactivate in the resident list.
+  Click on the 'Residents' button.
+Locate the resident you need to deactivate in the resident list.

-  -Select that resident and click “delete resident” on the top right.

-  -Once you’ve done this, a new screen will appear asking you if you are sure.
+  Select that resident and click “delete resident” on the top right.
+Once you’ve done this, a new screen will appear asking you if you are sure.
+Select 'delete'.
+Deleting is a permanent action.

-  -Select “delete”.

-  -Deleting is a permanent action.
 isMobile: false
 topics:
   - resident-management
 userTypes:
   - staff
 ---